-Employers value Language graduates because they demonstrate excellent communication, interpersonal and intercultural skills.
+Employers value language graduates because they demonstrate excellent communication, interpersonal and intercultural skills.

-Many graduates go on to:
+Many graduates whether in the UK, in Germany, Austria or elsewhere, go on to:

-start a career in the banking and financial sector
+- start a career in the banking and financial sector

-join the civil service, particularly in positions within the Foreign Office
+- join the civil service, particularly in positions within the Foreign Office

 The Careers Centre offers one-to-one advice to all students as well as a programme of events to assist students to build their employability skills.